PatelPratik39/SaaS-Full-StackGenAI-app/README.md

-# Software as a Servive - Full Stack Generative AI App
+# Software as a Servive - Full Stack Generative AI App with realtime payment feature